What’s a Good Average Cycling Distance for Beginners?

 Let’s start with determining your starting point.

-The conditions are different for everybody, here are some questions to determine your current level:
+Here are some questions to determine your current level:

-1. What is your current physical fitness level?
+• What is your current physical fitness level?

 • Have you engaged in other endurance sports?